Cocktails in Quebec: the Carrera Café bar, the evening spot in Petit-Champlain

 ★ Signature

-Aged Quebec whisky, Laurentian blackcurrant syrup, lemon juice, egg white.
-Shaken vigorously, served in a coupe.
-White foam on top, deep blackcurrant underneath.
+Aged Quebec whisky, Laurentides blackcurrant syrup, lemon juice, egg white.
+Shake vigorously, served in a coupe.
+The white foam on top, the deep blackcurrant below.
 A cocktail for evenings when you want something serious.

 Base